Opportunities to Support Racial Justice

 Each year at its nationwide General Assembly of congregations, the Unitarian Universalist Association (UUA) votes on social justice-related issues to be studied leading to actions to be taken.
 Activities might include studying an issue, educating the congregation, taking a social witness stand, or performing legislative advocacy.

 Green Sanctuary Program

 The Green Sanctuary program helps to integrate environmental awareness and action into church life.
 Green Sanctuary organizes special projects and adult enrichment programs, and works in connection with other church groups.
 It is part of the UUA Green Sanctuary Program which provides a path for congregational study, reflection, and action for today’s environmental challenges – including climate change and environmental justice.
-Contct Marsha White
+Contact Marsha White.

-As part of its overall mission, the committee annually selects 12 recipients of special monthly collections to benefit a wide range of worthwhile tax-exempt organizations, at the same time educating the congregation about these local, regional, national and international causes.
+As part of its overall mission, the Social Justice Committee annually selects 12 recipients of special monthly collections to benefit a wide range of worthwhile tax-exempt organizations, at the same time educating the congregation about their contributions to the local and regional community.
 We welcome suggestions for recipients of our Outreach Collections from anyone in the congregation.
-Learn More
+Learn more

 Each year we support the Season for Nonviolence (Jan 30 – Apr 4), a time of peacemaking and consciousness-raising opportunity, inspired by the work of Mahatma Gandhi and Dr. Martin Luther King, Jr. In addition, we support the Student Peace Awards of Fairfax County given annually to local high school students to promote and reward peacemaking efforts.